 2. Atom’s HTML Preview package allows you to add a preview pane in which you can have a live preview of your HTML code, which can be very helpful for developers.
 While this is definitely not for beginners, it’s a great package to add to your existing workflow if you already do programming in HTML.

 Best WYSIWYG HTML Editor Open Source

 While HTML is still the more powerful way of building a website and much more intricate stuff is possible with it, WYSIWYG editors have secured a place of their own.
 Learning to code requires a lot of investment of time and energy and might not make sense for everyone.
-If you have to prior experience in programming and no time to learn, you can absolutely get away by using a WYSIWYG HTML editor and being open source.
+If you have prior experience in programming and no time to learn, you can absolutely get away by using a WYSIWYG HTML editor open source.